Introduction of Owner’s Equity

 - Owner’s equity is a representation of several components within it.
 There are two ways to calculate the same.
 But we will specify the most famous method of calculating the owner’s equity.

-- All assets include values of property, plant & equipment, inventory, trade receivables, bank balances, cash balance, etc. All outside liabilities include trade payables, outstanding expenses (salary, electricity expenses or other recurring expenses), non-current liabilities, etc.
+- All assets include property values, plant & equipment, inventory, trade receivables, bank balances, cash balances, etc. All outside liabilities include trade payables, outstanding expenses (salary, electricity, or other recurring expenses), non-current liabilities, etc.

 Example of Owner Equity